SOCIALBOX.BIZ | A SOCIAL IMPACT CONSULTANCY

 About Our Company

 We are a forward thinking community interest company aiming to improve the local community with dynamic tech solutions.
 SocialBox.Biz is the organisation behind the rapidly expanding Laptops for Homeless Initiative, which has gained much momentum through strategic partnership with businesses and local organisations that are partnering with us on an ongoing basis.
-Our initiatives are designed to get laptops into the hands of homeless people in accommodation services or as a part of a package of moving into permanent accommodation, support refugees, train at-risk job seekers, and offer computer skills classes and e-learning to those who cannot attend university.
+Our initiatives are designed to get laptops into the hands of homeless people in accommodation services or as a part of a package of moving into permanent accommodation, support refugees, train at-risk job seekers, and offer practical computer skills classes and access to e-learning.
 As our initiatives continue, we work to measure our social impact performance.

 Through our Laptops for Homeless and Vulnerable Initiative, we accept donations of old no longer needed but still useful technology – predominantly laptops – as well as business clothing and other items that would be beneficial to someone trying to get back out into the workforce.
 We are also able to run fundraisers with some of the old but still useful items from offices to keep our initiative sustainable, past examples include coffee machines, conference room projectors, office telephones, network routers, massage tables, gym equipment etc. Over the years thousands of no longer needed but still usable items have been reused this way with the majority reused within the UK providing us with an income as a self-reliant initiative.
 We also charge for some of our services such as coaching and consulting and on site IT Services for data wiping, software installations and upgrading computer hardware and other bespoke IT projects for our clients solving many businesses problems whilst aiming to provide IT work for disadvantaged people.

 We have created partnerships with many local organisations who cater to the homeless population to help make the most of our initiatives.
 For instance, we work with Centrepoint, The Passage, Age UK London, Street Storage, YMCA, New Horizon Youth Centre, and The C4WS – organisations who are all committed to helping homeless people connect with careers, housing, and education.

 Case Study After Case Study…